pmvdsaibaba/gurkeJavaImpl/README.md

 # gurkeJavaImpl Project

 ## Overview
-gurkeJavaImpl implements a KEM protocol called GURKE (Group Unidirectional Ratcheted Key Exchange) published by Daniel Collins and Paul Rösler.
+gurkeJavaImpl implements a Key Encapsulation Mechanism (KEM) protocol called [GURKE (Group Unidirectional Ratcheted Key Exchange) published by Daniel Collins and Paul Rösler](https://eprint.iacr.org/2025/1437).
 The project structure follows standard Maven conventions, with source code organized in a Java package structure.

 ## Programming Language & Version
 Project is configured to use Java 21 for source and target compilation.
 The environment uses Java version 23.0.2 running on Windows 11